-Some of our TLU senior student engagement include (but are not limited to):
+Some of our TLU senior student engagement acitvities include (but are not limited to):

 Doha Al Bared (Syria) who volunteered with AUBMC – Material Management Department to monitor donations received after the Beirut Explosion, including medical supplies and other equipment.
 Doha assisted in classifying medication, counting and storing the inventory.

-Ibrahim Al-Jaifi (Yemen) volunteered with AUBMC – Material Management Department to monitor donations received after the Beirut Explosion, including medical supplies and other equipment.
-Ibrahim along with other volunteers assisted in sorting, counting and labeling various types of inventory.
+Ibrahim Al-Jaifi (Yemen) volunteered with AUBMC's Material Management Department to monitor donations received after the Beirut Explosion, including medical supplies and other equipment.
+Ibrahim, along with other volunteers, assisted in sorting, counting, and labeling various types of inventory.
 In his reflection, Ibrahim noted that “I had the chance to participate in an activity related to the aftermath of the tragic Beirut explosion.
 I felt it was my duty as I have been a guest of this great community for the past three years."

-Sundus Al Nahari (Yemen) volunteered with Seenaryo, a leading specialist in participatory arts and education with marginalized communities in Lebanon and Jordan that aims to transform education and equip people with the tools to collaborate, think critically and build transferable skills using arts and play.
-Sundus is supporting in piloting and testing the newly developed "Seenaryo Playkit", a teacher training resource portal and mobile app.
-For this purpose, she first participated in the enumerator training to learn how to collect data and conduct census, while observing and examining the classes, policies, as well as duties and responsibilities.
+Sundus Al Nahari (Yemen) volunteered with Seenaryo, a leading specialist in participatory arts and education with marginalized communities in Lebanon and Jordan, with the goal of transforming education and equipping people with the tools to collaborate, think critically and build transferable skills using arts and play.
+Sundus is supporting the piloting and testing of the newly developed "Seenaryo Playkit", a teacher training resource portal and mobile app.
+For this purpose, she first participated in the enumerator training to learn how to collect data and conduct a census while observing and examining the classes, policies, as well as duties and responsibilities.

-Retaj Essa (Libya) volunteered in in the “Cancer Awareness Village" by Barbara Nassar Foundation in collaboration with the Ministry of Public Health.
-Retaj was responsible for introducing attendees to the pre-disposing factors that can lead to cancer.
+Retaj Essa (Libya) volunteered in the “Cancer Awareness Village" organized by the Barbara Nassar Foundation in collaboration with the Ministry of Public Health.
+Retaj was responsible for introducing attendees to the predisposing factors that can lead to cancer.
 Retaj also volunteered with Loyac, a non-governmental organization that aims to design and develop programs to facilitate the professional development and personal growth of youth through different programs and initiatives.
-She volunteered in Loyac's after-school program where she delivered sessions on a variety of life skills to children.
+She volunteered at Loyac's after-school program ,where she delivered sessions on a variety of life skills to children.

 Beirut Recovery Project: MEPI-TL Scholars' Success Story

-After days being in the field and witnessing the enormous amount of glass and plastic remains on the streets, Fadi realized that there was a pressing need to address the environmental aspect.
-With determination he started a plastic recycling initiative to collect plastic waste and transport them to relevant NGO recycling sites.
+After days of being in the field and witnessing the enormous amount of glass and plastic remains on the streets, Fadi realized that there was a pressing need to address the environmental aspect.
+With determination, he started a plastic recycling initiative to collect plastic waste and transport it to relevant NGO recycling sites.

-Following the immediate and quick high impact emergency response, Wael Musaed (Yemen) moved on to contribute and support in the comprehensive renovation, rehabilitation and restoration efforts of residential homes, in partnership with Al Maymouna Tanmiyah.
+Following the immediate and quick high-impact emergency response, Wael Musaed (Yemen) moved on to contribute and support the comprehensive renovation, rehabilitation, and restoration efforts of residential homes in partnership with Al Maymouna Tanmiyah.
 At least 8,000 buildings holding significant architectural elements were severely damaged.
-Accordingly, and with the guidance and supervision of AUB-CCECS staff, scholars assisted skilled workers and experts in plastering, sanding the walls, painting, roof insulation, and woodworks for two residential homes located in Mar-Mikhaël.
+Accordingly, and with the guidance and supervision of AUB-CCECS staff, scholars assisted skilled workers and experts in plastering, sanding the walls, painting, roof insulation, and woodworking for two residential homes located in Mar-Mikhaël.